 Hmmm....
 OrangeBeastie thinks about SilverBeastie for a minute.
-They're super knowledgeable - and caring.
-They always seem to have a good thought-out opinion on stuff.
+They're super smart - and caring.
+They always seem to make things calm and fun to be around.
 PurpleBeastie agrees.
 They tell OrangeBeastie about the time PurpleBeastie lost their family Thingamajiggy a few months back and SilverBeastie helped them figure out how to find a new one without making a big deal out of it.

-After a bit of convincing, OrangeBeastie decides to go to SilverBeastie, but only if PurpleBeastie tags along for moral support, which PurpleBeastie is more than happy to do.
+After a bit of convincing, OrangeBeastie decides to go to SilverBeastie, but only if PurpleBeastie tags along for support, which PurpleBeastie is more than happy to do.

-As the two of them wander through the valley, OrangeBeastie is nervous and won't make eye contact with anyone else, while PurpleBeastie is just their bouncy, supportive self.
+As the two of them wander through the valley, OrangeBeastie is nervous and won't look at anyone else, while PurpleBeastie is just their bouncy, supportive self.
 Then they arrive at SilverBeastie's tree trunk office.

-As they examine OrangeBeastie's horn stump, SilverBeastie explains that they did the right thing reaching out to an elder beastie.
+With a little prompting (and a little stuttering), OrangeBeastie explains to SilverBeastie what the problem is.
+SilverBeastie is super calm, listens respectfully and, without laughing at OrangeBeastie's "little" problem, invites the younger beasties in - they have just the solution.
+As they check out OrangeBeastie's horn stump, SilverBeastie explains that they did the right thing reaching out to an adult beastie.
 Because no matter how big your problem is, there will always be someone who can help you.